-The course "Theory and Practice of Specialised Interpreting" refers to the core component of (B1.O.02) block of the higher educational programme curriculum.
+The course "Abstract translation of specialized texts" refers to the core component of B1.V.DV.02 block of the higher educational programme curriculum.

-Within the higher education programme students also master other modules and / or internships that contribute to the achievement of the expected learning outcomes as results of the course "Theory and Practice of Specialised Interpreting" study.
+Within the higher education programme students also master other (modules) and / or internships that contribute to the achievement of the expected learning outcomes as results of the course "Abstract translation of specialized texts".

 Table 3.1.
-The list of the higher education programme components/disciplines that contribute to the achievement of the expected learning outcomes as the course study results
+The list of the higher education programme components that contribute to the achievement of the expected learning outcomes as the internship results.